Version History

 - Don’t rely solely on versions - While version history provides excellent recovery, maintain separate backups of important work

-- Each full version snapshot: ~175 KB
+- First version: ~175 KB

 Related Features